Student loans in the United States: Income-based repayment

+These plans limit monthly payments to a percentage of discretionary income and forgive unpaid balances after a certain number of years.

 Income share agreements

 An income share agreement is an alternative to a traditional loan.
 The borrower agrees to pay a percentage of their salary to the educational institution after graduation.
 Purdue University offers income share agreements.

 Defenses to repayment

 Under some circumstances, debt can be cancelled.
 For example, students who attended a school when it closed or the student was enrolled based on false claims may be able to escape repayment.

 Leaving the country to evade repayment

 Debt evasion is the intentional act of trying to avoid attempts by creditors to collect a debt.
 News accounts report that some individuals are departing the US to escape their debt.
 Emigration does not discharge the loan or stop interest and penalties from accruing.

 Nations may enter into agreements with the US to facilitate the collection of student loans.

 After default, co-signers remain liable for repayment.